FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ---

-## Docker :whale: for the Backend
+## Docker 🐳 for the Backend?

 The front-end workflow is complete, so we can now optimize the development environment for the backend.
 For example with Docker, to enable a consistent setup for the team and to be independent of the local system environment of the computer.

-In addition to the front-end Bimmelbam, this package also includes a __simplified version of the package [REDAXO with Docker](https://github.com/FriendsOfREDAXO/redaxo-mit-docker)__.
-The associated files and folders are:

-    db/
-    docker/
-    .dockerignore
-    docker-compose.yml

-:point_right: _If you do not want to run Bimmelbam with Docker, you can simply delete these components if it gets too confusing for you._

-We use Docker for Bimmelbam to provide a __server environment (Apache, PHP, MySQL)__.
-That’s pretty handy, because then your computer does not have to be set up for that, and besides, if you work in a team, you all end up with the same server environment, regardless of the operating system you’re using.
+We can make use of the [REDAXO docker images](https://github.com/FriendsOfREDAXO/docker-redaxo/) provided by Friends Of REDAXO to easily set up a local development environment.

 ### Setup

-__Edit `.env` file:__
+__Edit `.env` file__

+Update the `APP_HOST`:

     APP_HOST=http://localhost:20080

-:point_right: _We use port `20080` for HTTP and `23306` for the database, so as not to conflict with the standard ports `80`/`3306`, if they are already in use.
+👉 _We use port `20080` for HTTP to avoid conflicts with the default port 80.
 That makes our setup more robust.
 If you use several Docker projects, you have to keep in mind that all these ports use and therefore only one can run at a time, not several at the same time._

+__Check the `docker-compose.yml` file:__

+All we need for our local Docker setup is the one `docker-compose.yml` file in our project root folder.
+It contains the Docker configuration.

+You might want to check if your projects requires some custom config.
+Afterwards, just start it up:

 ### Usage

-If Docker is new to you: no problem, there is a [Instruction for Beginners](https://github.com/FriendsOfREDAXO/redaxo-mit-docker#beginners-guide-rocket). :rocket:

-__Start Docker-Container:__
+__Start Docker container:__

     $ docker-compose up -d